Antonio-Martella/Anti-Hating-Filter-with-Deep-Learning/models/README.md

 You can download the pretrained weights here:
 [Google Drive –` model_hate_binary.h5`](https://drive.google.com/file/d/1SdJGPULlTyfMU8klkSIqE-J78murGaWq/view?usp=drive_link)

-Place the downloaded file inside the /models directory (this folder).
+Place the downloaded file inside the `/models/binary_hate directory`.

 ## 2. Hate Type Multi-Label Classifier
 If a comment is classified as hateful by the first model, this second model identifies which of the six hate categories it belongs to.